 How does a rice cooker work?
 There is an insert or bowl which sits inside the outer casing of the cooker and takes up most of the inside.
 This bowl holds all the water that will be boiled and used to cook rice or other ingredients, depending on what type of cooker you have.

 An electric heating element is situated inside the bottom of the casing along with a thermostat that regulates cooking temperatures.
 The bowl with the water and rice sit on top of the element complete with a glass lid and the rice will be steamed.

 When cooking is complete, some of the boiled water will be released out of an overflow valve that goes into a spout at the bottom for easy draining with no mess!

 Rice cookers know when the cooking time is complete.
-This happens when the thermostat detects that the temperature has risen above 212 °Farenheit, it will then turn off or the keep warm function.
+This happens when the thermostat detects that the temperature has risen above 212 °Farenheit, it will then turn off the keep warm function.

-Recommended read – How Do Rice Cookers Work?
+Related read – How Do Rice Cookers Work?